 U.S. Soccer’s Development Academy program is driven by the game and its players, coaches and referees.
 This game-centric approach allows for long-term development to occur through a deep understanding of what makes players successful around the world.
 As the sport of soccer grows in the United States, young players in our country need the proper environment to compete against the world’s elite.
 The U.S. Soccer Development Academy program provides the optimum developmental environment for the nation’s top youth soccer players, coaches and referees by emphasizing development through quality training and limited, meaningful competition.
-Currently, FC Dallas has three Development Academy teams: U-13, U-14, U-15, U-16 and U-18 boys teams referred to as the FCD Academy and is adding a U-12 team in the 2016-2017 season.
+Currently, FC Dallas has five Development Academy teams: U-13, U-14, U-15, U-16 and U-18 boys teams referred to as the FCD Academy and is adding a U-12 team in the 2016-2017 season.

 FC Dallas has signed an MLS record 14 Homegrown players to the first team.